orkhanahmadov/goldenpay/README.md

 $paymentKey = $goldenpay->paymentKey(100, CardType::VISA(), 'item-description', Language::EN());
 ```

-Method will return instance of ``Orkhanahmadov\Goldenpay\PaymentKey``.
+Method will return instance of ``Orkhanahmadov\Goldenpay\Response\PaymentKey``.
 You can access payment key and payment url from this object instance.

 ```php
 $paymentKey->getCode(); // endpoint response code